Understanding Anxiety: How Your Nervous System Affects Your Wellbeing

 4. You Feel Tired But Wired

+I may feel exhausted, yet my mind keeps racing.
 This is a common sign of a nervous system that hasn’t fully stood down.

-5. Your Sleep Is Light Or Interrupted
+5. Your Sleep Is Light or Interrupted

 6. You Scan For What Could Go Wrong